armory/docs/content/en/continuous-deployment/armory-admin/policy-engine/_index.md

 </pre></code>
 </details>

-## How to enable the Policy Engine plugin
+## Enable the Policy Engine plugin

 You have three options for enabling the Policy Engine plugin: